We offer an exclusively Lebanese wine list developed to showcase local viticulture.

 Made using the traditional Champagne method, this rich, biscuity sparkling wine exudes elegance.
 A must try for bubbles lovers.

 PetNat Gold, Couvent Rouge, Deir al-Ahmar — $32 (bottle) $7 (glass)

 Sauvignon blanc and Obeideh

-The brilliant gold-coloured sparkling wine is full of enticing honey and lemon flower aromas, that lure you in but won't overwhelm.
+This brilliant gold-coloured sparkling wine is full of enticing honey and lemon flower aromas, that will lure you in but won't overwhelm you.